IMeeus/NSubstitute_XUnitEquivalence/readme.md

 ## Conclusion

-Admit it, you can't see what's wrong in the first error message when using `Arg.Is<T>`.
+Admit it, you can't see what's wrong in the first error message when using `Arg.Is<T>`.<br/>
 `ArgExt.IsEquivalentTo` uses XUnit's `Assert.Equivalent()` under the hood, and passes through its error message.

-Forget `Arg.Is<T>` and just use `ArgExt.IsEquivalentTo` for everything.
+Forget `Arg.Is<T>` and just use `ArgExt.IsEquivalentTo` for everything. <br/>
 It works for value types, reference types, enums, whatever...
+No more overthinking<br/>
-No more overthinking and also much easier to write when doing Test Driven Design.
+Also much easier to read and write when doing Test Driven Design.

 Prove me wrong.